 For a taste of local culture, head to the Washington National Cathedral for its annual MLK Day service at 2 p.m.
 There will be poetry readings and musical performances by the cathedral and D.C.'s performing arts community.

 This celebration honors Dr. King through a variety of special presentations, and following the service, the cathedral will host a commemorative pilgrimage called "Rosa and Martin, Martin and Rosa" that explores the relationship between Dr. King and fellow civil rights icon Rosa Parks.

-Each year on MLK Day, you can attend an annual concert at the John F. Kennedy Center for the Performing Arts in Washington, D.C. in honor of Dr. King's legacy.
-Partnering with Georgetown University, the Kennedy Center will present a free concert called "Let Freedom Ring" on January 21, 2019, at 6 p.m. featuring the Let Freedom Ring Choir and other special guests.
+MLK Day also marks the annual concert at the John F. Kennedy Center for the Performing Arts.
+Partnering with Georgetown University, the Kennedy Center will present a free concert called Let Freedom Ring featuring the Let Freedom Ring Choir and other special guests.

 Admission is free, but tickets are required to attend and will be distributed on the day of the event in front of the Concert Hall.
 Attendees should enter through the Hall of Nations, and overflow seating will be available at Millennium Stage North (near Eisenhower Theater) for patrons to view a simulcast of the performance.

 On the morning of MLK Day, typically at 8 a.m., the National Parks Service hosts a wreath-laying service at the Lincoln Memorial, where Dr. King gave his 1963 "I Have A Dream" speech.
 Once the wreath is laid on the steps, there will be a moment of silence and likely performances by local choirs and elementary school students.